LafeLabs/GuerrillaGeometry/ebook/scale.md

 ## SI, the "metric system", and the French Revolution

+## Anarchist cubit

 ## angles

 radians, degrees, circles, sin(theta) = theta for small angles etc.

+my trig table, my whole system of trigonometry and calculus based on angles and triangles

+## Precision vs. accuracy etc.

+Nothing in my system of knowledge involves precision greater than about 1%.
+Not time, not distance, not mass, not magnetic field, not angle, nothing.
+In some cases it will appear we care about more than 1% but that's usually because we're using the wrong units.
+For instance, I often care about temperature to within 1 degree F, which is less than 1% of 300k.
+But kelvin are simply the wrong units for indoor temperature control.
+The range should be 50 F to 80 F at the absolute outside, so 1 F is only a few percent relative to a reasonable zero point and scale.

+Floating point is a capitalist conspiracy.
+You only need it when you are too lazy to do your geometry right.
+We can re-write trigonometry with 2 digits only, re-write calculus with no infinities and only 1% precision, all based on triangles from the 2 digit trig tables.  e, pi, phi, --all these are just 2 digits maximum now.  pi = 3.1, e = 2.7, phi =  1.6, sqrt(2) = 1.4, sqrt(3) = 1.7, k = 1.4e-23 J/k, c = 3e8 m/s,

+Also for units, a goal is to always find good normalizations, which relate up and down in scale